 (b) For purposes of this section "raffle" means a game in which the prize is won by random drawing of the name or number of one or more persons purchasing chances.

 (d) Except as provided in subsection (g) of this section, the maximum cash prize that may be offered or paid for any one raffle is one hundred twenty-five thousand dollars ($125,000) and if merchandise is used as a prize, and it is not redeemable for cash, the maximum fair market value of that prize may be one hundred twenty-five thousand dollars ($125,000).
-The total cash prizes offered or paid by any nonprofit organization may not exceed two hundred fifty thousand dollars ($250,000) in any calendar year.
-The total fair market value of all prizes offered by any nonprofit organization, either in cash or in merchandise that is not redeemable for cash, may not exceed two hundred fifty thousand dollars ($250,000) in any calendar year.
+The total cash prizes offered or paid by any nonprofit organization shall not exceed two hundred fifty thousand dollars ($250,000) in any calendar year.
+The total fair market value of all prizes offered by any nonprofit organization, either in cash or in merchandise that is not redeemable for cash, shall not exceed two hundred fifty thousand dollars ($250,000) in any calendar year.

 (e) Raffles shall not be conducted in conjunction with bingo.

 (f) As used in this subsection, "net proceeds of a raffle" means the receipts less the cost of prizes awarded.
 No less than ninety percent (90%) of the net proceeds of a raffle shall be used by the nonprofit organization for charitable, religious, educational, civic, or other nonprofit purposes.
-None of the net proceeds of the raffle may be used to pay any person to conduct the raffle, or to rent a building where the tickets are received or sold or the drawing is conducted.
+None of the net proceeds of the raffle shall be used to pay any person to conduct the raffle, or to rent a building where the tickets are received or sold or the drawing is conducted.